Class 43 High-Speed Trains

 A bit of history— the Class 43 HST was built from 1975 to 1982 with parts designed by Sir Kenneth Henry Grange at Derby under British Rail Engineering Limited, and assembled in Crewe.
 It has been in service in the UK since 1976 and still holds the world’s diesel speed record today.

 The HST ran on the East Coast Mainline as well as on mainline services across the UK at a maximum operating speed of 125mph.
-Over time, class 43 locomotives have been gradually withdrawn from service; units have been scrapped or stored, with a few companies still using these iconic locomotives.
+Over time, class 43 locomotives have been withdrawn from service; many units have been scrapped or stored, though a few companies still use these iconic locomotives.

 The last operators of these locos include Scotrail and Great Western Railway, as well as Network Rail, with their nickname 'Flying Banana', for track testing.